simpleidserver/CaseManagement/docs/index.rst

 Welcome to CaseManagement
 =========================

-CaseManagement is an open source framework enabling any DOTNETCORE or .NET solutions to host a CMMN engine.
+CaseManagement is an open source framework enabling any DOTNETCORE solutions to host a CMMN engine.
 It supports most of the concepts introduced by the Case Management Model And Notation (CMMN) standard version 1.1 for examples :

 1) Human task : Task that is performed by a Case worker.